danb-cws/giphyvision/README.md

 # GiphyVision
 Experimenting and learning with device camera, Google Cloud Vision and Giphy API's.
-Working with Heroku and Firebase, using Webpack workflow.
+Working with Heroku and Firebase, using Webpack workflow and ES6 modules.

 Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will return a description, this will be passed to Giphy which returns a... gif

+A workaround for iOS and Safari (which don't support getUserMedia) allows submitting a camera image via a hidden file input, this route is also for "no camera" or "camera permission denied" scenarios.

-An image is passed as base64 data to a service on Heroku, the code for which is in a separate repo but looks like:
+The image is passed as base64 data to a service on Heroku, the code for which is in a separate repo but looks much like:

 	const http = require('http');
 	const gcloud = require('google-cloud')({